-Operation TEACH seeks to develop a corps of highly motivated and committed educators to meet the needs of children in our region’s Catholic elementary and secondary schools.
+Operation TEACH (Teachers Enlisted to Advance Catholic Heritage) is an innovative two-year post-graduate service program that seeks to develop a corps of highly motivated and committed educators to meet the needs of children in Baltimore area Catholic elementary and secondary schools.

-- TEACHers earn a stipend of $11,500 per year.
+- TEACHers earn a stipend of $13,700 per year.

 University Consortium for Catholic Education

-Operation TEACH is part of the UCCE, the University Consortium for Catholic Education.
-The UCCE is a partnership of university programs joined by the common mission of recruiting and training faith-filled, energetic teachers to strengthen, sustain and serve in Catholic schools.
+Operation TEACH is part of the University Consortium for Catholic Education.
+The UCCE is a partnership of university programs joined by the common mission of recruiting and training faith-filled, energetic teachers to strengthen, sustain, and serve in Catholic schools.
 These programs, based in colleges and universities across the country, are unique in their details, but all share the same basic components of professional development, community and spirituality.

 - February 1 Application deadline

 - April Positions offered to candidates, contracts signed

 - Late June-Early July New Operation TEACHers report for orientation and live on campus for the month